Welcome to today's edition of the Rush 24-7 podcast.

 Oh, yes, we do.

-I got a I got a I got a funny note, it's not funny, I have a serious note.
+I got a, I got a funny note.

 My cousin, who's a millennial, ran into something on fake book last night that is making him think that it's time to abandon social media.

-That we've I'll tell you as the program unfolds.
+Well, I'll tell you as the program unfolds, this is what I mean.

 We had another Supreme Court decision on affirmative action in Texas, yeah.

-What did you think I didn't know Texas?
+What, did you think I didn't know Texas?

 You're riled up.

-Well, here you have this is another example.
+Well, here you have, this is another example.

-But that's a bunch of ifs, and we can't deal with them because Scalia did pass away.
+And we can't deal with them, because Scalia did pass away.

 These are the ramifications.

-The key to this one, the key to this one, I have been advised by legal experts, veterans of the Supreme Court.
+The key to this one, the key to this one, and I have been advised by legal experts, veterans of the Supreme Court.

 It is stunning.